bjornbytes/lovr-docs/guides/Getting_Started.md

 - If you need to use `print` in Lua for debug messages, you can drag and drop the project onto `lovrc.bat` instead of `lovr.exe`, or specify the `--console` flag when running on the command line.
+- If you've disabled the headset module to develop without VR completely, set the Y value of the cube at 0 instead of 1.7, since the camera will be centered at `(0, 0, 0)`.

 Next Steps
 ---